MicrosoftDocs/architecture-center/docs/solution-ideas/articles/modern-customer-support-portal-powered-by-an-agile-business-process-content.md

 ## Potential use cases

 This line-of-business application solution provides a mechanism for monitoring and responding to customer feedback.
+This solution is ideal for the retail industry and the travel and hospitality industries.

 ## Architecture